Joshhhuaaa/EnhancedSCCTVersus/README.md

 # <img src="Images/icon.png" width="32"> Enhanced SCCT Versus
 A major patch for Splinter Cell: Chaos Theory's Versus mode, fixing bugs and exploits while improving gameplay and map balance.

+Thanks to AllyPal for contributing to various fixes and improvements in Enhanced SCCT Versus with the [SCCT Versus Reloaded](https://allypal.github.io/SCCT_Versus_Reloaded) patch.

 For a full list of patch notes, refer to the [Patch Notes](PatchNotes.md) page.

 ## Installation